 Because badgers are nocturnal, their presence is often evidenced by extensive diggings rather than actual sightings.
 The burrows are more flattened than groundhog dens and are shaped in half moons, which conforms with the general body shape of the badger.
 Generally, the tunnels are found in well-drained soils and may be 30 feet long and five feet deep.

-Badgers prefer an open, prairie-type habitat, with Indiana being at the eastern edge of their natural range.
+Badgers prefer an open, prairie-type habitat.
+Indiana is at the eastern edge of their natural range.
 The range of the badger continues to expand as a result of land-use changes from forest to farmland and open pastureland.
 In the early 1900s, badgers were reported in only 12 counties in the northern quarter of Indiana.
-By 1955, badgers had extended their range southward to include 33 counties in the northern half of the state.
-By 1985, Badgers had been reported in 67 counties, primarily in northern and central Indiana.
+By 1985, they had extended their range southward to include 67 counties, primarily in northern and central Indiana.
+That same distribution continues today.
+Badgers are more commonly found in the northern half of the state.
+Reports are scattered throughout southern Indiana.
+Badgers have now been reported from nearly 80 counties.